bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 > </distribution>
 >```

 The penultimate block of the XML describes our **operators**.
-These define the moves that are used to propose new parameter values in the next iteration of the MCMC, so are fundamentally important to how our chain explores parameter space.
+These define the moves that are used to propose new parameter values in the next iteration of the MCMC algorithm, so are fundamentally important to how our chain explores parameter space.
 Some are relevant to tree construction, so we can remove these.

 >Remove the tree operators:
 >